No (Meghan Trainor song): Commercial performance

 Trainor's highest debut, "No" entered at number 11 on the US Billboard Hot 100 issued for March 26, 2016.
 The song debuted at number 21 on the Radio Songs chart, the highest entry since Lady Gaga's "Born This Way" (2011).
 On April 9, 2016, it moved from number 12 to number six on the Billboard Hot 100 and became Trainor's fourth top 10 entry.
 "No" peaked at number three in its fourth week on the chart.
 The Recording Industry Association of America certified the song 2× Platinum, which denotes two million units based on sales and track-equivalent on-demand streams.
 On the Canadian Hot 100, it reached number 10 and was certified 3× Platinum by Music Canada.

 "No" debuted at number 59 on the UK Singles Chart issued for March 11.
 Following Trainor's performance of the song on The Graham Norton Show, it rose from number 23 to its peak of number 11 on April 15.
 The British Phonographic Industry certified it Platinum.
-In Australia, "No" reached number nine and was certified 3× Platinum.
-The song peaked at number 18 in New Zealand and was certified Gold.
-It charted within the top 20 of national record charts, at number one in Latvia, number two in South Africa, number three in Israel, number seven in Austria, number eight in Scotland, number 12 in the Czech Republic, Germany, Hungary, number 13 in Argentina, number 15 in Spain, and number 20 in Ireland.
-"No" received a 2× Platinum certification in Poland, Platinum+Gold in Mexico, Platinum in Spain, Sweden, and Gold in Belgium, Denmark, Germany, Italy.
+In Australia, "No" reached number nine and was certified 4× Platinum in 2023.
+The song peaked at number 18 in New Zealand and was certified platinum.
+It charted within the top 20 of national record charts, at number two in South Africa, number three in Israel, number seven in Austria, number eight in Scotland, number 12 in the Czech Republic, Germany, Hungary, number 13 in Argentina, number 15 in Spain, and number 20 in Ireland.
+"No" received a 3× Platinum certification in Mexico, 2× Platinum in Poland, Platinum in Spain, Sweden, and Gold in Belgium, Denmark, Germany, and Italy.

 Music video

 Background

-Fatima Robinson directed the music video for "No", which was filmed on March 4, 2016.
+Fatima Robinson directed the music video for "No", which was filmed on the same day for the single.
 It premiered on Trainor's YouTube and Vevo accounts on March 21.
 To represent the new musical direction she took with the song, she wanted its video to be darker and more sexually charged than her previous works.
 Trainor aimed for it to be converse of her bright and colorful music video for "All About That Bass".
 She told Billboard during rehearsals that she danced "more than [she had] ever danced in [her] life" in the video.
 Trainor's stylist, Maya Krispin, picked outfits that Trainor could comfortably dance in, including a light metallic gold coat designed by Isabel Marant, a black sequined blazer by Veronica Beard, and a customized crimson outfit by Michael Costello.
 Krispin designed the rest of Trainor's ensemble: a black jumpsuit with a bra top and a fishnet bodysuit.